 NOTE: this is different from when you are actively enrolled in a program on F-1 status, during which time signatures are valid for an entire year

 - I-797c Notice of Action Receipt from USCIS or EAD Card, depending on whether your OPT has been approved or is still pending

-If you have issues re-entering at the port of entry, you can refer to the following response regarding travel during pending OPT from Immigration and Customs Enforcement:
+If you have issues re-entering at the port of entry, you can refer to the following information from Immigration and Customs Enforcement.

 "Yes, but traveling during this time should be undertaken with caution.
 USCIS may send you a request for evidence while you are away, however, so you would want to make sure you have provided a correct U.S. address both to your DSO and on the application and would be able to send in requested documents.
 Also, if USCIS approves your OPT application, you will be expected to have your EAD in hand to re-enter the United States.
 Like a request for further information, USCIS can only send the EAD to your U.S. address."

 Once EAD card has been received, generally, an F-1 student on Post-Completion OPT may travel outside the U.S. temporarily and return to resume F-1 status (and employment) for the remainder of the authorized OPT period on your EAD card.

 When returning to the U.S. after travel, you will need to present at the Port of Entry:

 - A valid passport with an unexpired F-1 visa stamp

 - OPT or STEM OPT Form I-20 with a travel signature on page two from the last six months